cuvva/terms/terms.md

 We may need to contact you from time-to-time, usually by e-mail or in the app.
 It is important that you read any messages sent to you and respond in a timely fashion when necessary.
 Please be aware that we may require certain information from you on behalf of our Insurers and failure to provide such information can result in the cancellation of an existing policy and/or not being allowed to purchase future policies.
 Any such action will be taken in accordance with the terms of your Insurance Contract.

-It's important to ensure that the details of the vehicle you want to insure match the details that you enter in the app.
+It's important to ensure the details of any vehicle you want to insure match the details you enter in the app.
 Failure to do so can lead to you getting insured on the wrong vehicle!
 Please also check that the details that we provide you about the vehicle prior to purchase match the vehicle you wish to drive.

 ## 9. Motor Insurance Database